venkataravuri/autonomous-driving-adas/README.md

 # :ok_hand: Awesome Self-Driving Cars - AV & ADAS :car:

-AV software development has traditionally been based on a modular approach, with separate components for object detection and tracking, mapping & localization, trajectory prediction, and path planning and control.
+AV software development has traditionally been based on a modular approach, with separate components for **object detection and tracking, mapping & localization, trajectory prediction, and path planning and control**.
 However, modern architecture encapsulates entire pipeline tasks into a single module, leveraging an end-to-end deep neural network for high integration level.

-This is a repository of Autonomous Vechicles (AV) & Advanced Driving Assistance Systems (ADAS) articles, dataset, algorithms, hardware and more.
+> This is a repository of Autonomous Vechicles (AV) & Advanced Driving Assistance Systems (ADAS) articles, dataset, algorithms, hardware and more.

 - ## :camera: [Perception](docs/perception.md)